osu-mist/github-testing-automation/README.md

 python automate.py
 ```

-## Viewing Log Files
+## Check Log Files
-After running the tool, you can view the generated info.log and error.log files in the project directory to inspect the informational and error messages.
+After running the tool, you can view the generated `info.log` and `error.log` files in the project directory to inspect the informational and error messages.

 ## Contributing